retiredreplicant/milkvr-mvrl-maker/README.md

     http://<your_computer_name>/VR/another_video_3dph.mp4
     another_video_3dph

-Note that the video type line of the generated file will contain more than just the required video type string `_3dph`, but MilkVR still finds the video type information in this case and plays the video correctly.
+Note that the video type line of the generated file will contain more than just the required video type string `_3dph`, but, at present, the MilkVR still finds the video type information in this case and plays the video correctly.

 ##Runtime Arguments
-Both the mvrl-maker.ahk and mvrl-maker.exe versions of the tool have several options built into them.
-Note that AutoHotKey (https://autohotkey.com/) must be installed on your machine to execute the mvrl-maker.ahk version of the tool.
-You have to run either version using the command line if you want to use any of the options below.
+The mvrl-maker.exe tool (and mvrl-make.ahk) has several options built into it.
+You have to run the tool using the command line if you want to use any of the options below.

  -  `--urlBase` will override the main URL being assigned to the file links.
 The default if not specified is `http://<your_computer_name>/VR/` where `<your_computer_name>` is the name of your PC.
 For eample, if for some reason your mobile device cannot locate your machine via `http://<your_computer_name>`, you can use this option to use the ip address of your machine instead with:

     `--urlBase=http://<ip_address>/VR/`